 Aggregated polygons greater than or equal to the stated minimum size as provided in Table C.2 should be kept and defined as Low Confidence Polygons.
 In certain cases, too small an area will ‘checker board’ the Low Confidence Areas; in other cases too large an area will not adequately define Low Confidence Area polygons.
 These determinations should be a function of the topography, land cover, and final use of the maps.

-Acres were used as the unit of measurement as many agencies (USGS, NOAA, USACE, etc.) use acres as the mapping unit for required polygon collection.
+Acres should be? used as the unit of measurement for the Low Confidence Area polygons as many agencies (USGS, NOAA, USACE, etc.) use acres as the mapping unit for required polygon collection.
 Approximate square meter equivalents are provided for those whose work is exclusively in the metric system.
 Smoothing algorithms could be applied to the Low Confidence Polygons, if desired.

 There are two distinctly different types of low confidence areas: